bcgov/digital-journeys/docs/forms.md

 ![img-2.png](images/img-2.png)

 ## Uploading a form
-### Migrating a form to a new environement
+### Migrating a form to a new environment
   1. For this work, you need a `designer` role in the two environments.
   2. In the first environment you are migrating the form from, download the form by finding the form in the list of forms and clicking `Download Form`.
 The form will be saved in `JSON` format on your computer.
   3. Go to the target environment:
+   - Upload the downloaded form on the `Forms` page through the `Upload Form` button.
-   - If there is no previous version of that form in the target environment, you only need to upload the downloaded form on the `Forms` page through the `Upload Form` button.
+    - If there is no previous version of that form in the target environment, the new form will appear in the list of forms.
-   - If there is a previous version of that form in the target environment, you need first delete the previous version of the form and then upload the downloaded form.
-Please backup the previous version of the form before deleting it by downloading and saving it to your computer.
+    - If there is a previous version of that form in the target environment, the new form overwrites the older one.
+Please note that you don't see any warnings that you're overwriting.
   4. Add the necessary workflow and then publish the form if that is the desired behaviour.

 ### Creating a duplicate form